-In a hauntingly remote but breathtakingly beautiful corner of Western Australia, lies the east Kimberley wilderness, the location of the Argyle Diamond Mine.
-It is a land without comparison, with red rocky terrain, ancient gorges, expansive waterways and astonishing native flora and fauna.
-It was here that Argyle pink diamonds were created, more than 1.6 billion years ago, forged under conditions of extreme temperatures and tremendous pressure more than 160 kilometres below the earth’s surface.
+The sacred birthplace of the Argyle Pink Diamond™ is located in a remote corner of Western Australia’s east Kimberley region, 3,040 kilometres from the state’s capital city, Perth.
+Nestled amid the iconic red terrain of the remote East Kimberley wilderness are a myriad of ancient gorges, expansive waterways and astonishing native flora and fauna.
+A landscape without comparison, it was here that Argyle Pink Diamonds™ were created, more than 1.6 billion years ago, forged under conditions of extreme temperatures and tremendous pressure more than 160 kilometres below the Earth’s surface.

-Beyond the aesthetic beauty of an Argyle pink diamond is an equally beautiful story of esteemed provenance, care and custody.
-The careful custodianship of an Argyle pink diamond begins from the moment the diamond is mined, to its transformation to polished by the hands of the world’s finest diamond artisans, and finally into the custody of its trusted partner network.
+Diligently tracked from the source, the careful custodianship of these iconic gems began from the moment the diamond was unearthed, continuing through to its transformation at the hands of the world’s finest diamond artisans, and finally concluding in the custody of our trusted network.

 Once unearthed, each Argyle Pink Diamond™ over eight points (0.08cts) was authenticated with documentation and a unique lot number laser inscribed on the gem, visible only under magnification.
 The inscription and documentation represent an important guarantee regarding the chain of custody from the Argyle Diamond Mine to the point of purchase, providing assurance that the gem has always been in the care of Argyle Pink Diamonds™ and its trusted trade partners.

 Argyle Pink Diamonds™ were responsibly sourced under the standards of the Responsible Jewellery Council (RJC), for which Rio Tinto, the owner and operator of the Argyle Diamond Mine, was a founding member.
 Every company involved in this journey was required to adhere to the same fair-trade practices and international standards required by the RJC.